French Bread vs Baguette: What’s the Difference?

 Baguettes are a type of French bread made with a limited range of ingredients.
 If you see similar products labelled as “French sticks” or “French bread”, they are not baguettes.
 These are likely to contain ingredients not allowed in authentic baguettes in France.

-Many of the “French bread” found in the US is more closely related to Vienna bread than baguettes.
+Many “French bread” in the US is more closely related to Vienna bread than baguettes.

 Vienna bread rolls

-These are enriched bread doughs made popular by Viennese bakers who settled in France.
+These are enriched bread doughs made famous by Viennese bakers who settled in France.
 Fantastic as they are, when a baguette contains fat, it is not a baguette!

 Ending thoughts